dchevell/sourcepy/README.md

 def pygrep(pattern: Pattern, grepdata: list[TextIO]):
     """
     A minimal grep implementation in Python
-    illustrating some of Sourcepy's features.
+    illustrating some interesting Sourcepy features.
     """
     for file in grepdata:
         prefix = f'{file.name}:' if len(grepdata) > 1 else ''